 Though many people don't pay a great deal of attention to their basements, ignoring this part of the home is never a good idea.
 There are a number of reasons why a basement must be properly insulated.
-Insulation can keep mold, moisture, pests and insects at bay, for example, all of which can contribute to indoor air quality issues.
+Proper basement insulation can:

 Combine today's high-performance insulation with effective air sealing, and the benefits become even more pronounced.

-In an attempt to insulate a home's basement, today's home performance contractors typically look at three "problem areas:" walls, floors and rim joists.
-While all of these parts of the basement requires a unique type of insulation and a slightly different approach to installing the insulation.
-Insulating all three areas properly will result in a drier, more comfortable basement, which will also influence comfort levels and indoor air quality throughout the rest of the home.
+When upgrading the insulation in a basement, today's home performance contractors typically look at three problem areas: the walls, floors, and rim joists.
+Each of these parts of the basement requires a unique type of insulation and a slightly different approach to installing the insulation.
+Insulating all three areas properly will result in a drier, more comfortable basement, which will influence comfort levels and indoor air quality throughout the rest of the home.

 Anyone who lives in South Central Pennsylvania knows that humidity can be a problem in the area.
-If you're used to dealing with a humid basement, this is a good sign that air sealing and insulation must be deployed to put an end to the problem for good.
+If you're used to dealing with a humid basement, this is a good sign that air sealing and insulation are needed to put an end to the problem for good.

-The team at Energy Smart Home Improvement knows just how important it is to maintain a safe, comfortable home environment, and a big part of achieving this goal is assessing and improving your under-insulated basement.
-Once our trained and certified experts have re-insulated your basement, you can expect a reduction in your energy bills, fewer concerns about mold/moisture proliferation and a more comfortable home throughout.
+The team at Energy Smart Home Improvement knows just how important it is to maintain a safe, comfortable, and healthy home environment.
+A big part of achieving this goal is assessing and improving your under-insulated basement.
+Once our trained and certified experts have re-insulated your basement, you can expect a reduction in your energy bills, fewer concerns about mold and moisture proliferation, and a more comfortable home throughout.
 An energy audit to locate basement efficiencies is a great way to get started!